 This was a slogan first invented by a [well-known cereals company] about a century ago, in a bid to persuade people to include cereal (which was a new thing) as part of their breakfast.
 In truth, it’s meaningless, because what it’s actually saying (quite truthfully) is “For most of your nutritional needs, you need to eat other things.”

-Cereal is mostly carbohydrates (wheat, usually) and sugar—lots and lots of sugar (which is—not fat).
+Cereal is mostly carbohydrates (wheat, usually) and sugar—lots and lots of sugar (which is the real culprit in the obesity and diabetes epidemic of the past fifty years—not fat).